 2. You have options

-While a good arbitration clause written into the initial contract is preferred, parties are not without options if they want to make changes after a dispute arises.
+While a good arbitration clause written into the initial contract is preferred, parties are not without options to make changes after a dispute arises.

 “Because arbitration is purely a contractual process, parties can change their pre-dispute arbitration agreement after a dispute arises,” says Richard Chernick, Esq., vice president and managing director of the JAMS Arbitration Practice.